 Both, the 2nd Generation Fire TV Cube and Fire TV Stick 4K provide the following picture quality.
 Up to 4K Ultra HD with support for HDR, HDR 10, HDR 10+, HLG, and Dolby Vision.

-2nd Generation Fire TV Cube Download Speed Tests
+Fire TV Cube Review (2nd Gen) – Speed Tests

 Download speed is one of the most important features to test due to the fact that we’re streaming large HD files through these devices.

-The following tests were conducted through my 200 Mbps Internet service.
+The following tests were conducted through my Gigabit (max 1,000 Mbps) Internet service.
 The WiFi testing was done through the 5 GHz band on my Asus AC3100 router.

 Since most TROYPOINT followers also use IPVanish VPN, I also performed testing with VPN active.